foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 *tensorflow/lite/micro/kernels/arc_mli* folder.
 For applications which may not benefit from MLI library, the project can be generated without these implementations by adding `TAGS=no_arc_mli` in the command line.
-This can reduce code size when the optimized kernels are not required.
+This can reduce code size when the optimized kernels are not required.\
+***Important note:*** only pre compiled ARC MLI library can be used with ARC GNU toolchain.

 For more options on embARC MLI usage see [kernels/arc_mli/README.md](/tensorflow/lite/micro/kernels/arc_mli/README.md).